Evolutionary Psychology And Mental Health Issues

 • Both men and women prefer partners with symmetrical faces, a clear indication of healthy cell division.

-Disclaimer: We have learned through findings, research, and article intake that there are more genders than just women or men.
+Disclaimer: We have learned through findings, research, and article intake that there are more genders than women and men, and there are more sexualities than heterosexual. it can be difficult to differentiate genetic influences from socially constructed influences on human culture.

 Motivation

 According to the evolutionary psychology perspective, everything that people do is motivated by their need to survive and have children.
-The idea is that these are the ultimate (even unconscious) goals, even when you think you have other reasons.
-It may be that this is true in some situations and not in others, however.
+The idea is that these are the ultimate (even unconscious) goals, even when they think they have other reasons.
+However, it may be that this is true in some situations but not in others.

 Stress

-While fight or flight is extremely useful in the wild, it doesn't do you much good when you're, say, facing a critical business meeting or a default on your mortgage.
+While fight or flight is extremely useful in the wild, it doesn't do much good when you're, say, facing a critical business meeting or a default on your mortgage.
 Instead, your mind and body go on alert and then have nothing to do.
 The result is stress and anxiety.
-If they go on too long, it can seriously damage your physical and mental health.
+If you experience those for too long, it can seriously damage your physical and mental health.
 Learning the implications of these reactions in the present day, along with new treatment methods and challenges can help us understand the effects and causes of fight or flight.

 Parenthood